hbctraining/reproducibility-tools/lessons/07_Managing_conflicts.md

 <img src="../img/3.new-commit_and_merge_conflict.png" width="600" align="center">

-GK now shows our commit & its message in the timeline in the upper pane:
+GitKraken now shows our commit & its message in the timeline in the upper panel:

 <img src="../img/3.new-merged_conflict_timeline.png" width="600" align="center">